JanWilczek/wolf-sound-blog/_posts/programming-in-general/2022-12-14-adc22-highlights.md

 An interesting talk was given by Esa Jääskelä, who advocated for testing your digital signal processing code.
 I am a big believer in unit and integration testing, thus, I was very happy to listen to his ideas and evangelism on this topic.

-Example: to test a high-pass filter, you can use the FFT and programatically check if the energy in the low band decreased at the output of the filter.
+Example: to test a high-pass filter, you can use the FFT and programmatically check if the energy in the low band decreased at the output of the filter.
 You may go as detailed or as coarse as you wish with this but it's already a step toward test-driven development in audio software.

 He also showed the usefulness of the [Pamplejuce template](https://github.com/sudara/pamplejuce), which I have been using actively since his talk.